Aunt Bessie and Cousin Eugene - Kindred Spirits

 “Nobody is so weird others can't identify with them.” ― Rebecca Miller

-My husband and I had gone to visit my sister for a few days near my Aunt Bessie and there was a store at the end of the two lane road in front of her house and my husband had walked there for some reason and on his way back this man stopped him and said get on in and when my husband hesitated not even being far from the house anyway, the man then slapped my husband on the back and said, “You don’t know me do you?”
+My husband and I had gone to visit my sister for a few days near my Aunt Bessie and there was a store at the end of the two lane road in front of her house.
+My husband had walked there for some reason and on his way back this man stopped him and said get on in and when my husband hesitated not even being far from the house anyway, the man then slapped my husband on the arm and said, “You don’t know me do you?”

 How you have treated others who have passed.

 Do you feel you did the best you could have or do you recall with regret?

 “The most important thing in communication is hearing what isn't being said.
 The art of reading between the lines is a life long quest of the wise.” ― Shannon

 That is where I met some cousins, first, second, third?
 Did the mothers of these children live here too or had Bessie just been dumped with every grandchild she had?
 I had no idea, but there was this one boy who took an instant liking to me and it appeared he was a year or two younger than me.